[REVEALED] Asian Foods That Start With Q

 Description: While sushi is traditionally made with rice, the global popularity of quinoa has inspired a unique fusion dish—Quinoa Sushi.
 This contemporary take on sushi replaces rice with quinoa, offering a lighter and nutrient-rich alternative.
 Quinoa sushi rolls are often filled with a variety of fresh vegetables, seafood, or even tofu, providing a healthy and satisfying dining experience.

-See also Snacks That Start With B
+See also [REVEALED] Bakery Foods That Start With Z

 Preparation: Quinoa sushi is prepared by substituting traditional sushi rice with cooked quinoa seasoned with rice vinegar, sugar, and salt.
 The quinoa is then spread on a sheet of nori (seaweed), and the desired fillings are added.
 The roll is carefully wrapped and sliced into bite-sized pieces, ready to be enjoyed with soy sauce and wasabi.